Preparation for next week – Sent to Serve

-Saturday, 11 July 2015— Luke 10:2 - Sunday’s hymn of the day, Spread the Reign of God the Lord (LSB 830).
+Saturday, 11 July 2015— Luke 10:2 – is the inspiration for the hymn, Spread the Reign of God the Lord (LSB 830).
 Who will work for the Lord and His cause?
 There is plenty of work to be done.
 May we pray the Lord would use each of us to be doing His will in our daily vocations.
 The opportunity to serve Him is rewarding enough.
 As we can find work to be done may we do it joyfully and willingly.

 Prayers from Lutheran Service Book © 2006 and Lutheran Worship © 1980 Concordia Publishing House and from Lutheran Worship © 1980 Concordia Publishing House.

 Schnorr von Carolsfeld woodcut used with permission from WELS